 Pennsylvania Birth Injury Attorneys

-Birth injuries are devastating and complex diagnoses; understanding them fully requires the help of professionals well-versed in the medicine behind the diagnoses.
-They can be caused by numerous factors, some of which may seem unrelated to a layman’s eye, but are in fact highly inter-related.
-Furthermore, they may not be immediately apparent; sometimes parents begin to suspect a birth injury once a child has begun to miss key developmental milestones like crawling, making eye contact, rolling over, talking, or learning language.
-There are two crucial things parents must remember:
+Birth injuries may not be immediately apparent; sometimes parents begin to suspect that something is wrong once a child has begun to miss key developmental milestones like crawling, making eye contact, rolling over, talking, or learning language.
+There are three crucial things parents must remember:

 - Mother’s ‘water breaks’ early (premature rupture of membranes)

-- Mother has one of these high-risk health conditions but is not referred to a maternal-fetal medicine specialist for further care:
+- Mother has one of a high-risk health condition, but is not referred to a maternal-fetal medicine specialist for further care

-- The mother has an infection like chorioamnionitis/villitis, Group B strep, a UTI, a sexually transmitted infection (disease), or bacterial vaginosis and it isn’t caught in time
+- Mother has an infection like chorioamnionitis/villitis, Group B strep, a UTI, a sexually transmitted infection (disease), or bacterial vaginosis that isn’t caught in time

-- There were issues with the umbilical cord (the cord was too long, too short, wrapped around the baby’s neck, or knotted) that weren’t detected until labor
+- Issues with the umbilical cord (e.g. the cord was too long, too short, wrapped around the baby’s neck, or knotted) that weren’t detected until labor

-- The baby is too small (intrauterine growth restriction, or IUGR) or too large (macrosomia) to tolerate labor well
+- Baby is too small (intrauterine growth restriction,) or too large (macrosomia) to tolerate labor well

-- The mother is diagnosed with placenta previa and undergoes a vaginal birth
+- Mother is diagnosed with placenta previa and undergoes a vaginal birth

 - The pregnancy lasted more than 40 weeks

-- The baby has an infection like encephalitis, meningitis, sepsis, or pneumonia
+- Baby has an infection like herpes encephalitis, meningitis, sepsis, or pneumonia

-- The baby breathed in meconium (a sticky green fecal substance) while it was in the womb
+- Baby breathed in meconium while in the womb

-- The baby’s blood sugar is too low in the first few days after birth (neonatal hypoglycemia)
+- Baby’s blood sugar was too low in the first few days after birth (neonatal hypoglycemia)

-- Attempts at vaginal labor follows by a delayed emergency C-section
+- Attempts at vaginal labor were followed by a delayed emergency C-section

-- The baby was limp, cool, blue, pale or unresponsive at birth
+- Baby was limp, cool, blue, pale, and/or unresponsive at birth

 - Medical staff used forceps or a ventouse (vacuum extractor) during birth